< Back

 *Lamentation.
 Canvas (transferred from wood), 131 x 268.

-The Virgin, seated on the edge of the sarcophagus, supports the dead Christ on her lap.
+The scene is staged under a coffered barrel vault.
+The Virgin, seated on the edge of the sarcophagus, supports the contorted body of the dead Christ on her lap.
 John the Evangelist (holding up Christ's left hand) and the Three Marys kneel at the sides, while Joseph of Arimathea and Nicodemus stand behind.
+The mourners wail and weep with grief.
 This semi-circular panel was the lunette from the top of the Roverella Altarpiece, painted for the church of San Giorgio and dismembered after it was damaged during the Siege of Ferrara in 1709.
 The central panel of the altarpiece (Madonna Enthroned) is in the National Gallery, London; the right wing (SS.
 Paul and Maurelius and a Kneeling Donor) is in the Colonna Gallery, Rome; and a fragment from the left wing (Head of St George) is in San Diego.
 The Lamentation was acquired by the Musée Napoleon III in 1861 with the huge collection of Marchese Giovanni Campana of Rome.
 It is rather damaged (perhaps partly as a result of a transfer from panel to canvas in 1893) and parts (including some of the faces) are heavily retouched.
-Although it would have been placed at a considerable height, details – such as the tears on the faces of the mourners and the blood dripping from Christ's wounds – are minutely rendered.
+Although it would have been placed at a considerable height, details (such as the tears on the faces of the mourners and the blood dripping from Christ's wounds) are minutely rendered.

 Saint Anthony of Padua.
 Wood, 72 x 31.